 Sufficient job knowledge to perform work correctly independently.
-Answers Expertise in technical job information technical questions about correctly.
+Answers technical questions about work correctly.

-work sufficient to serve as a resource to others.
-May develop training manuals/ programs give internal and/or external presentations related to work.
+Expertise in technical job information sufficient to serve as a resource to others.
+May develop training manuals/ programs and/or give internal and/or external presentations related to work.